The Buried Giant: Audiobook

-In 2015 Penguin Random House released an audiobook version of the novel, read by David Horovitch.
+In 2015, Penguin Random House released an audiobook version of the novel, read by David Horovitch.

 Translations

-The book has been translated into French, German, Spanish and Italian as Le géant enfoui, Der begrabene Riese, El gigante enterrado and Il gigante sepolto respectively.
+The book has been translated into French, German, Spanish, Italian and Portuguese as Le géant enfoui, Der begrabene Riese, El gigante enterrado, Il gigante sepolto and O Gigante Enterrado respectively.

 Film adaptation

-In February 2023, it was reported that Netflix will adapt the novel into a stop motion animated film.
-It will be produced by ShadowMachine with Guillermo del Toro as director and Dennis Kelly as writer.
+In January 2023, director Guillermo del Toro revealed in an interview with The Daily Telegraph that he had plans to write, produce and direct a stop-motion animated film adaptation of the novel.
+In February, the film was officially announced by Netflix Animation and ShadowMachine, with whom del Toro had worked on Pinocchio.
+Writer Dennis Kelly has joined the project as a screenwriter alongside del Toro.